Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• You should contact a representative number of former franchisees from the list in Exhibit H to understand their reasons for leaving the system.
+• You should contact a significant number of the former franchisees listed in Exhibit H to understand their reasons for leaving the system.

 Rapid System Growth